gem5/website/_pages/documentation/gem5-stdlib/2-tutorial-x86-fs.md

 board.set_workload(workload)
 ```

-The `obtain_resource` function acquires an X86 Ubuntu 24.04 boot workload, which encompasses a kernel and disk image resource, as well as additional parameters to the kernel and a string indicating the underlying `set_workload` function that the workload uses.
+The `obtain_resource` function acquires the X86 Ubuntu 24.04 boot workload.
+This workload contains a kernel resource, parameters to the kernel, a disk image resource, and a string indicating the underlying function that gem5 uses when `board.set_workload()` is called.
 You can see these details under the [Raw](https://resources.gem5.org/resources/x86-ubuntu-24.04-boot-with-systemd/raw?database=gem5-resources&version=3.0.0) tab of of the gem5 Resources website page for this workload.

-It is also possible to use the `set_kernel_disk_workload` function instead of `set_workload` and obtain the disk image and kernel resources separately.
-This can be used when you want to use a combination of resources that is not provided at [the gem5 resources website](resources.gem5.org).
+You can also use `set_kernel_disk_workload()` instead of `set_workload()` and set the disk image and kernel resources separately.
+This can be used when you want to use your own resources, or a combination of resources that is not provided as a workload on [the gem5 resources website](resources.gem5.org).

 **Note: If a user wishes to use their own resource (that is, a resource not prebuilt as part of gem5-resources), they may follow the tutorial [here](../general_docs/gem5_resources).
 A tutorial is also available at the [2024 gem5 bootcamp website](https://bootcamp.gem5.org/#02-Using-gem5/02-gem5-resources)**

-When using the `set_kernel_disk_workload` function, you can also pass an optional `readfile_contents` argument.
-This will be run as a bash script after the system boots up, and can be used to launch a benchmark after the system boots if you are using a disk image with benchmarks.
+When using the `set_kernel_disk_workload()` function, you can also pass an optional `readfile_contents` argument.
+This will be run as a bash script after the system boots up, and can be used to launch a benchmark after the system boots if the disk image has benchmarks installed.
 An example can be found [here](https://resources.gem5.org/resources/x86-ubuntu-24.04-npb-ua-b/raw?database=gem5-resources&version=2.0.0)

 Finally, we specify how the simulation is to be run with the following: